pinki9698/mern-online-market/README.md

 ### Server runs on http://localhost:5000 and client on http://localhost:3000

 ## About The Ecommerse Website
-   * It is mern Ecommerse Website in which we can buy products and see the transaction history.
+   * It is mern Ecommerse Shopping Website in which we can buy products and see the transaction history.

  Thank you.😊😊